chaoxu/blog/about.md

 </a>
 </div>

-I seek the following opptunities, you are free to contact me about it:
+I seek the following opportunities, you are free to contact me about it:

 - Internships where I get to use an APL style language.
 - Internships where I get to use Haskell.